-It is the employer’s responsibility to report the accident AS SOON AS SAFELY POSSIBLE to Church Mutual Insurance Co., so the employee can be fairly compensated and so the hazard that caused the accident can be eliminated.
+It is the employer’s responsibility to report the accident AS SOON AS SAFELY POSSIBLE to Church Mutual Insurance, so the employee can be fairly compensated and so the hazard that caused the accident can be eliminated.

-TIME IS IMPORTANT IN REPORTING A WORKER’S COMP CLAIM – TO BE IN COMPLIANCE – YOU OR THE EMPLOYEE MUST REPORT THE INJURY TO CHURCH MUTUAL INSURNANCE CO.
-AS SOON AS POSSIBLE FOR THE EMPLOYEE TO QUALIFY FOR WORKER’S COMP BENEFITS; see 24/7 phone numbers below.
+TIME IS IMPORTANT IN REPORTING A WORKER’S COMP CLAIM – TO BE IN COMPLIANCE – YOU OR THE EMPLOYEE MUST REPORT THE INJURY TO CHURCH MUTUAL INSURANCE AS SOON AS POSSIBLE FOR THE EMPLOYEE TO QUALIFY FOR WORKER’S COMP BENEFITS; see 24/7 phone numbers below.

 - For any work site injury, no matter how minor, the employee should notify the employer as soon as possible.
 If the employee has not yet received medical care, the supervisor/manager (with the employee present) should contact the Church Mutual Nurse Hotline listed below.
 In case of medical emergency, the employee should be transported to the nearest hospital emergency department.

-- FMLA/Federal Family & Medical Leave Act: FMLA should not be used for a workers comp leave.
+- FMLA/Federal Family & Medical Leave Act: FMLA should be used concurrently with workers comp leave when applicable.

-- The Archdiocese HR office recommends that employers pay a set amount of 20% of the employee’s daily rate from employee available entitlements, (sick, personal, vacation and or pto,) during the one week waiting period before the work comp benefits begin to pay out.
+- The Archdiocese HR office recommends that employers pay a set amount of 33% of the employee’s daily rate from employee available entitlements (sick, personal, vacation and or pto) during the one week waiting period before the work comp benefits begin to pay out.
 The one week waiting period is often paid retroactively as part of the work comp claim.
-We also recommend that the employer continue to provide pay, after the one week waiting period, from employee entitlements, (vacation, sick, pto or personal), to supplement the work comp benefit at the same set rate of 20% of the employee’s daily rate if the employee has available leave pay.
-Work comp benefits are non-taxable.
+After the one week waiting period, we also recommend that the employer continue to provide pay from employee entitlements (vacation, sick, pto or personal) to supplement the work comp benefit at the same set rate of 33% of the employee’s daily rate if the employee has available leave pay.

 The Archdiocese values the safety of every employee and takes many precautions to prevent work-related injuries.
 An employee should be assured that reporting a work place injury will not result in threat, harassment or reprisal in any form by the employer or other employees.

-– To determine the gross daily rate to supplement employee pay – You will need to determine thier daily rate.
+– To determine the gross daily rate to supplement employee pay – You will need to determine the daily rate.
 Be sure the pay does not exceed 100% of the employee’s gross wage when combined with the payment from Church Mutual.
-Check with Church Mutual to determine the work comp pay.
+Verify with Church Mutual to determine the work comp pay.

 – To determine daily rate for salary employees or contract teachers;

-Divide their annual or contract pay by the number of weekdays in a a year – 260 days (261 days in leap year)
+Divide their annual or contract pay by the number of weekdays in a year – 260 days (261 days in leap year).

 – To determine daily rate for hourly employees